paulbricman/autocurricula/README.md

-# Parameter-Efficient League Training: Architecting Cognitive Ecologies on a Budget
+# Parameter-Efficient Autocurricula: Architecting Cognitive Ecologies on a Budget